sndels/codeclean/README.md

 # codeclean

 A simple course project that removes comments and empty lines from C-code.
+Note that comment tags in strings or macros are still seen as such.
 Supports multiple files and uses multiple processes to handle such input.
-Note that comment tags in strings or macros are still seen as such.
+Corresponding files are locked cleanup and memorymapping is utilized to get fast character by character reads and writes.

 ## Usage
 Built by simply running `make` in the directory.
 Should work™ on OSX and Linux as only gcc and some sys-headers are used.
 Cleaning is performed by supplying files as arguments.
 For example: